fqrqh/PasswordEncoder/README.md

 ## PasswordEncoder

-**PasswordEncoder is a simple text to base64 encrypter, dont use these encrypted password since everybody can decode base64!! {SKILLS USE}**
+**PasswordEncoder is a simple text to base64 encrypter, dont use these encrypted password since everybody can decode base64!!**

 ## 📌Installation